nitely/django-djconfig/README.md

 `Redis` is also a good choice, but there is no backend built-in in Django, so take a look at [django-redis-cache](https://github.com/sebleier/django-redis-cache)

+## Supported form fields

+The following form fields were tested: BooleanField, CharField, EmailField, FloatField, IntegerField, URLField.

+Fields that return complex objects are not supported.
+Basically any object that can be store in a data base is supported, except for DateField which is not supported at this time (sorry).

+*There is an easy way to solve this, by saving the raw user input, but that's probably not secure.*

 ## Contributing

 Feel free to check out the source code and submit pull requests.